apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 If not set partition key fields, the null message key will be sent to.

+The format of the message key is json, If name is set as the key, for example '{"name":"Jack"}'.

+The selected field must be an existing field in the upstream.

 ### partition [int]

 We can specify the partition, all messages will be sent to this partition.